NitoBa/challenge-ignite-nodejs-01/README.md

 # desafio-01-ignite-nodejs

-# Resotion of first challenge of ignite on NodeJs trail
+# Resolution of first challenge of ignite on NodeJs trail
-# Challenge: Make a API CRUD with todos
+# Challenge: Make a API CRUD  of Todos
   - [X] Create user
-  - [X] Create todos
+  - [X] Create Todos
-  - [X] Update todos
+  - [X] Update Todos
-  - [X] Delete todos
+  - [X] Delete Todos
   - [X] Validations
-    - [X] Missing parameters like todo id, title and deadline for todo
+    - [X] If Missing parameters like todo ids, title and deadline for todo
     - [X] Not able to create todo whitout an user created
     - [X] Not able to delete or update some todo if not exists